-In this paper, I have argued that epistemic $must \ \phi$ utterances are felicitous only if φ is not known.
+In this paper, I have argued that epistemic must φ utterances are felicitous only if φ is not known.
 Combining this felicity requirement with Kratzer's (1991) account of epistemic must results in the prediction that reasonable assumptions play a necessary role in the inference to φ .
-By requiring the use of reasonable assumptions, the epistemic account inherits Kratzer's (1991) explanation of the weakness intuition that Karttunen (1972) identified in (1).
+By allowing (in fact, requiring) the use of reasonable assumptions, the epistemic account inherits Kratzer's (1991) explanation of the weakness intuition that Karttunen (1972) identified in (1).
 Giannakidou & Mari (2016) implement this idea as a presupposition.

-To distinguish the epistemic account from the indirectness account proposed by von Fintel & Gillies (2010), I introduced pairs of examples in Section 2 in which two speakers have identical perceptions, yet the felicity of their $must \ \phi$ utterances differ.
+To distinguish the epistemic account from the indirectness account proposed by von Fintel & Gillies (2010), I introduced pairs of examples in section 2 in which two speakers have identical perceptions, yet the felicity of their must φ utterances differ.
 I argued, not that the indirectness account cannot explain these asymmetries, but that it is not clear how the indirectness account could do more than stipulate an answer.

-The epistemic account however is able to offer an explanation of the differences that distinguish the examples in Section 2.
-Intuitively, the agents who cannot say $must \ \phi$ know φ , while those who can do not.
+The epistemic account however is able to offer an explanation of the differences that distinguish the examples in section 2.
+Intuitively, the agents who cannot say must φ know φ , while those who can do not.
 Theories of knowledge such as Lewis 1996 give us deeper insight into these intuitions.

-Future work includes the issues discussed in Sections 5 and 6.
-More work is needed on the knowledge norm of assertion to determine whether the epistemic account can be fruitfully explained as a quantity implicature.
-The facts surrounding the proposed distinction between epistemic and deductive must require further exploration.
+Future work includes the issues discussed in sections 5 and 6.
+More work is needed on the knowledge norm of assertion to determine whether the epistemic account can fruitfully be explained as a quantity implicature.
+The facts surrounding the distinction between epistemic and deductive must require further exploration.

-Finally, there is a remaining question about the connection between epistemic modality and evidentiality. von Fintel & Gillies (2010) argue for a deep connection between these two phenomena.
+Finally, there is a remaining question about the connection between epistemic modality and evidentiality. von Fintel & Gillies (2010) argue for a deep connection between these two phenomena (see also Matthewson et al. 2007).
 On the other hand, I have argued that the indirectness account of epistemic modality leaves certain facts unexplained, and in its place I have argued that the felicity conditions of epistemic modals depend on knowledge.
 On the face of it, it may seem that I have therefore argued against the connection between modality and evidentiality.
-However, this is not so as I have only discussed modals, and have not considered the empirical facts surrounding evidential morphemes, or any of the rich literature on the semantics and pragmatics of evidentiality (e.g., Willett 1988, Rooryck 2001a,b, Faller 2002, Matthewson et al. 2007).
+However, this is not so as I have only discussed modals, and have not considered the empirical facts surrounding evidential morphemes, or any of the rich literature on the semantics and pragmatics of evidentiality (e.g. Willett 1988, Rooryck 2001a,b, Faller 2002, Matthewson et al. 2007).
 Future work should include the systematic comparison of the behavior of epistemic modals and indirect evidentials in the kinds of contexts I have introduced.
-A reviewer for Semantics & Pragmatics suggests that, for example, Quechua evidentials may pattern with English epistemic modals in the contexts from Section 2.
-If future research were to bear this out for Quechua or any other language, this would suggest that there is indeed a connection between epistemic modality and evidentiality in at least some cases.
-However, if modals and evidentials pattern together in the contexts I have constructed, it does not mean that the indirectness account is correct, since it does not explain such patterns, as I have argued.
-Instead, the arguments I have made for modality would carry over to evidentiality: The use of evidentials would also seem to depend, at least in part, on knowledge.
+A reviewer for Semantics & Pragmatics suggests that, for example, Quechua evidentials may pattern with English epistemic modals in the contexts from section 2.
+If future research were to bear this out, this would suggest that there is indeed a connection between epistemic modality and evidentiality.
+However, if modals and evidentials pattern together in the contexts I have constructed, it does not mean that vF&G's indirectness account is correct, since their account does not explain such patterns, as I have argued.
+Instead, the arguments I have made for modality would carry over to evidentiality: The use of evidentials would also seem to depend on knowledge.
+This is an intriguing next step for this research that nevertheless remains beyond the scope of the present paper.